abbiedaniel/salesforce-maintenance/PD1-Cheat-Sheet.md

 - Visualforce Page is a container for Visualforce markup.
 - Visualforce Controller is a set of instructions that specify what happens when a user interacts with the components specified in the associated Visualforce markup.
 - Visualforce page can use a standard controller or a custom controller.
 Controllers can also have custom controller extensions.

 ## Visualforce Page
+- Consists of:
 	- HTML
 	- Visualforce tags
 	- Javascript (inline or static resource)
 	- CSS (inline or static resource)
+ - Visualforce page can be launched from:
+	- Using the page URL
+ 	- Custom button, link
+  	- Custom action (requires standard controller)
+  	- Override standard action (requires standard controller)
+  	- In a page layout (requires standard controller)
+  	- Custom Visualforce tab
+ 	- Add to a Lightning App Builder page

 ## Standard Controller
 - Enables the same functionality as a standard page when working with a single record